Operation Vulcan: British V Corps

 The right flank of V Corps attack was made by the 1st Infantry Division and the 4th Infantry Division in the Medjerda valley and Medjez el Bab.
 1st Division's objective was Point 174 (Gueriat el Atach), a ridge near Crich-El-Oued and Medjez El Bab.

 On 22 April, the attack began with 45 tanks of the 142nd Regiment Royal Armoured Corps and the 2nd Infantry Brigade backed by massed artillery.
 The 2nd North Staffords, seized the nearby Points 151 and 156, holding both against German counter attacks.
 The Loyal Regiment then led the assault on Point 174 that was captured in a costly success; while digging in they were ejected by a German counter-attack.

 The next day, the 3rd Infantry Brigade with support of Churchill tanks from 48th Royal Tank Regiment and 147 Regiment Royal Armoured Corps launched a new attack.
 The 2nd Battalion Sherwood Foresters without tank support, (who were late arriving), had managed to capture a position near Point 174 and in an assault finally seized the whole objective.
 Following it capture, the following day the Germans again counter-attacked with tanks including Tigers from the 504th Heavy Panzer Battalion (schwere Panzer-Abteilung 504).
 The leading platoon was almost overrun with only PIAT and mortar fire to defend against the Tigers.
 Churchill tanks and anti-tank guns were brought up on time and the counterattack was repelled with the Germans in retreat.
-A number of Germans tanks were taken out, including a Tiger tank (Tiger 131) which was captured intact with only light damage.
+A number of German tanks were taken out, including a Tiger tank (Tiger 131) which was captured intact with only light damage.
 The crew had abandoned the tank failing to destroy it, and this would prove valuable.

 By the end of April, it had taken V Corps eight days to penetrate 6 mi and capture most of the Axis defensive positions.

 The battle had drawn the Axis reserves of armour south, away from the central front.